 Target Audience: Licensed Physical and/or Occupational Therapists

-Contact Hours: 24 contact hours (8 online and 16 on-site) from EIM Institute of Health Professions
+Contact Hours: 24 contact hours (8 online and 16 on-site) from EIM Institutes of Health Professions

 EIM Program Applicability: None.
 This course must be taken in conjunction with an 8-week online management course to earn constructive credit towards EIM’s Certification in Pediatric Practice program.

 - Two day onsite lab component where students will interact with pediatric patient volunteers